computations/root_digger/docs/README.md

     git clone --recursive https://github.com/computations/root_digger

-This will obtain all the required dependencies including `coraxlib`, as of `v1.8.0`.
+This will obtain all the required dependencies including (except for BLAS and LAPACKE, which are discussed below) `coraxlib`, as of `v1.8.0`.
 Previously, coraxlib required a modified version of `libpll` and the library GSL.

 Root digger requires `cmake` to build.
 There is a `makefile` provided which will set up the build directory and build the software automatically.
 Once the software is built, the binary `rd` is placed in the `bin` directory, along with `rd_test`, which is the test suite.

+## BLAS and LAPACKE

+RootDigger relies on `coraxlib` to compute the phylogenetic likelihood. `coraxlib` in turn relies on BLAS and LAPACKE to compute some fundamental linear algebra operations.
+This means that both BLAS and LAPACKE are requirements of RootDigger.
+Fortunately, BLAS and LAPACKE can be supplied by many sources.
+I recommend OpenBLAS for both, but Intel's MKL will also work.
+For both of these, I strongly recommend installing the libraries through your pacakage manager (e.g.
+`apt`, `apt-get`, `brew`, `yum`, or `pacman`) instead of installing them manually.
+If there is _any_ difficulty at all installing these libraries, the Docker image (discussed below) should be used instead).

 ## Parallelism